ultraseedbox/USB-Docs/UltraSeedbox Applications/Nextcloud/Extra Guides/Share and Sync Files using Nextcloud.md

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-03/scaled-1680-/image-1583228572276.png"></p>

-* There you can select options such as whether to share the item as read only, to password protect it, to set an expiration date, etc. Then click Copy to clipboard to copy the generated link
+* There you can select options such as whether to share the item as read-only, to password protect it, to set an expiration date, etc. Then click Copy to clipboard to copy the generated link

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-03/scaled-1680-/image-1583228642591.png"></p>

 * The item will show up as shared in your files tab and you can add new links, modify them, or remove them at any time.
-  * It will also show up under Shares tab on the left-pane
+  * It will also show up under the Shares tab on the left-pane

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-03/scaled-1680-/image-1583228718629.png"></p>